ManCla/ESEC-FSE-2020/SAVE/README.md

     If no argument is passed the script will look for the results in the directory *results/summary*.
 Calling instead the script with the argument **precomputed** will instead use the precomuted results from the directory *final_results*.
     > ./figure.sh precomputed

+    The figure is generated as a pdf file in the *fig* directory.

 ## Instructions for reuse